andrewpatrickdu/domain-adaptation-cloud-detection/README.md

 #### DUA
-For example, to update the CloudScout model (trained on Sentinel-2) to the 3 bands of Landsat-9:
+For example, to update CloudScout (trained on Sentinel-2) to the 3 bands of Landsat-9:
 ```
 python tta-dua-cloudscout.py \
     --MODEL cloudscout-128a-S2-2018 \